Known4225/turtle/README.md

 Only define this macro `TURTLE_IMPLEMENTATION` in one file.

 Additionally, turtle can be used as a precompiled library.
-To make this library, run `make lib` (or `make winlib` on windows).
+To make this library, run `make winlib` on windows (or `make lib` on linux).
 It can then be linked in your project, with no need to ever `#define TURTLE_IMPLEMENTATION`.
 Binaries for these libraries for windows (64-bit) and linux (x86-64) are in the `Windows/` and `Linux/` folders respectively (as well as necessary binaries for the glfw and glad libraries for these platforms).

 # Modules